scoiatael/plooxjira/README.md

 - [x] When I add a milestone to issue on Github, I want respective Jira story have sub-task created.

 - [x] When I add an estimate to GitHub issue, I want respective Jira story to have story points field updated.
+- [x] When I add an estimate to GitHub issue, and issue is part of milestone, I want respective Jira user story to have story points field updated.

 ## Setup